 Refuge chambers are a significant but much-needed investment.
 With the growth of safety requirements, refuge chambers have become commonplace for the safe retreat of personnel engaged in tunnelling and underground construction.
-As these are finite projects, what happens to a refuge alternative upon completion?
+But, as these are finite projects, what happens to a refuge alternative upon completion?

-Extending the life of refuge chambers, through remanufacture and upgrades, is both safe and cost-effective.
+Extending the life of refuge chambers through remanufacturing and upgrades is both safe and cost-effective.
 The process generates added value; however, adhering to proper specifications is crucial to ensure high safety standards remain.
 Recently, the global tunnelling company Herrenknecht remanufactured and extended several TunnelSAFE chambers to use in new endeavours.

 Remanufacturing a Refuge Chamber for Tunnelling